maciejczyzewski/maciejczyzewski.github.io/_posts/2014-09-03-ascii-table-from-dictionary-in-python.markdown

 - [text_table](http://pypi.python.org/pypi/text_table/) by Swaroop C. H.
 - [asciitable](http://pypi.python.org/pypi/asciitable/) by Tom Aldcroft

-Which were an overkill.
+Which were overkill.
 So I decided to write my own function and am quite pleased with what I got!

 Here is a simple function that generate table, where each row runs the `leftright()` function: